wancupie-netizen/AlphaRadar/docs/architecture/AlphaRadar_Architecture.md

 Examples:

-* ExperienceArtifact,
+- `ExperienceArtifact`
-* EvidenceArtifact,
+- `EvidenceArtifact`
-* HistorySummary,
+- `HistorySummary`
-* DashboardRequest,
+- `DashboardRequest`
-* DashboardCard,
+- `DashboardCard`
-* experience compilation,
+- experience compilation
-* history aggregation,
+- history aggregation
-* dashboard builders.
+- dashboard builders

 Rules:

-* does not make the original trading decision,
+- does not make the original trading decision,
-* does not access external market providers,
+- does not access external market providers,
-* does not control the Production Runner,
+- does not control the Production Runner,
-* adaptive output must be derived from Core decisions and historical experience.
+- output must be derived from Core decisions and historical experience.

 ---